 Senior (65+): One-Way – $1 One-Day Pass – $2

 Routes are extensive and cover most parts of the Island, even the more remote North Shore, Winward Shore, and the Waianae Shore.
 There are not really many places a tourist may wish to visit that is not covered by “The Bus” network.
 You can view a Full System Map Here.

 Frequency depends hugely on the time of day and week, busy metro routes can be as often as every 5 mins during the week, but more remote routes at weekend can be up to 1:30 between buses.
 Full up-to-date schedules can be found here.

 for locations close to Waikiki and Honolulu taxis provide cheap and easy transport, however when heading out of town things can get pretty expensive. it is a fair trek out to some of the further destinations and a taxi is really not the most cost-effective method.
 And when away from the city you may have trouble hailing one, although the concierge of a hotel or a reception desk at an attraction would certainly be able to help.

 Uber / Lyft

-Ride Sharing Apps have landed in Hawaii, and like most places, they are a source of controversy.
-Love them or Hate them they are available on the Islands.
-Like most destinations, we feel travellers should not “experiment” with new technology when away from home.
+Ride-Sharing Apps have landed in Hawaii, and like most places, they are a source of controversy.
+Love them or hate them they are available on the Islands.
+Like most destinations, we feel travelers should not “experiment” with new technology when away from home.
 If you are used to the Apps then feel free to use them while away but if not we are not sure it’s worth the stress.

-Like Taxi’s Uber’s price and availability become more of a problem as you move away from the City Area.
-We haven’t actually used any other the Ridesharing App’s on Oahu so can’t really comment another reason we are a little hesitant to advise using them, we have heard a few horror stories with Taxi driver Run-Ins!
+Like Taxi’s, Uber’s price and availability become more of a problem as you move away from the City Area.
+We haven’t actually used any other the Ridesharing App’s on Oahu so we can’t really comment, another reason we are a little hesitant to advise using them, we have heard a few horror stories with Taxi driver Run-Ins!